- Departs from:

 Meeting point: 103 Philpotts Rd, Mairehau.
 Park on the street and walk in unless you require easy access.
 Cyclists are welcome to bring bikes on site.

-Planting is from 10am-12pm, followed by soup on the first three dates (please bring your own mug), and a BBQ on the final day.
+Planting is from 10am-12pm, followed by soup on Sept 5 (please bring your own mug), and a BBQ on the 10th of October.

 Gumboots or sturdy boots are essential as this can be a very wet site.
 Please bring your own gardening gloves, a water bottle and dress appropriately for the weather.